 From there, support is usually offered over a short, defined period, often around 1.5 hours per week.
 This allows for continuity without becoming open-ended.
 We can agree what feels appropriate at the outset and review as things change.

-Some people choose to alternate this service with reflective conversations.
+Some people choose to alternate this service with reflective planning conversations.
 For example, a period of research-led input during an active stage of moving, followed by a more reflective session at a key decision point.

 Sessions usually take place by phone or video call, with research shared by email or message.
 Some in-person time may be possible if you’re local.